Jesuit Missions of Chiquitos: Church

-The churches had three aisles, divided by wooden columns, often solomonic columns, carved with twisted fluting resembling those at St. Peter's baldachin in St Peter's, Rome.
+The churches had three aisles, divided by wooden columns, often solomonic columns, carved with twisted fluting resembling those at St. Peter's Baldachin in St. Peter's Basilica, Rome.
 Until modern times, there were no pews so the congregation had to kneel or sit on the floor.
 A variety of fine pieces of art adorn the inside of the churches, notably their altars, which are sometimes covered in gold, silver or mica.
 Especially remarkable are the pulpits made of brightly painted wood and supported by carved sirens.
 The pulpit in the church of San Miguel de Velasco features motifs derived from local vegetation.
 Elements specific to the Chiquitos missions exist also in other decorations.
 The altars of the churches of San Xavier and Concepción include depictions of notable Jesuits together with indigenous peoples.
-There remain a handful of original sculptures in retablos often depicting Madonnas, the crucifixion, and saints, carved in wood and then painted.
+There remain a handful of original sculptures in retablos often depicting Madonnas, the crucifixion, and the Saints, carved in wood and then painted.
 These sculptures exhibit a style unique to the Chiquitos region, differing from that of the reductions in Paraguay or the Bolivian highlands.
 The tradition of figure carving has been preserved to the present day in workshops where carvers make columns, finials and windows for new or restored churches or chapels in the area.
 In addition, carvers produce decorative angels and other figures for the tourist market.